UA-RCL/ua-rcl.github.io/projects/cedr/projects/cleo-ai.md

 ## Detailed Overview

-CLEO-AI (Closed-loop Edge system for Optimized and Adaptive Intelligence), a novel software-hardware co-design framework for mission-adaptive intelligence in complex, dynamic, and resource-constrained edge systems.
 Unlike traditional pipelines that separate training, deployment, and adaptation phases, CLEO-AI integrates online model growth, compression, deployment, and runtime management directly on the edge device enabling continuous adaptation with minimal overhead.
 This makes CLEO-AI a strategic enabler for real-world applications where AI must adapt on the fly to new data, sensor noise, or changing operational contexts.
 We implement CLEO-AI as a closed-loop framework that includes:

  * Online and on-chip learning to support real-time adaptation
  * Hardware-agnostic deployment across heterogeneous edge processors